fair-research/concierge/docs/index.md

 ## Overview

+The Concierge (Manifest) Service provides a way of constructing virtual datasets using manifests, and operating on the contents of the manifest.
+A manifest can be defined using a JSON format, that includes file name and folders, and metadata about the files such as checksum.
+Once the manifest is registered with the service, a reference to the manifest in the service is provided.
-The Concierge Service provides a method of tracking and transferring remote files through Globus.
-Files can be tracked with a variety of manifest formats, including BDBags, Globus Manifests, and Remote File Manifests.
+The service allows operating on the manifests including transferring the contents of the manifest.
+Files can be also be exported to other formats, including BDBags, and Remote File Manifests.
-Creation of a manifest results in a UUID which can be shared with others and used to view the collection or transfer it to another Globus Endpoint.

 ### The Concierge API